Strongly polynomial algorithm for a class of minimum-cost flow problems with separable convex objectives: Introduction

-The paper is organized as follows.
-Section~\ref{sec:preliminaries} contains the basic definitions and notation.
+The rest of the paper is organized as follows.
+Section~\ref{sec:preliminaries} contains the basic definitions and notations.
 Section~\ref{sec:basic} presents the simple adaptation of the Edmonds-Karp algorithm for convex cost functions, following Minoux \cite{Minoux86}.
 Our algorithm in Section~\ref{sec:enhanced} is built on this algorithm with the addition of the subroutine \textsc{Trial-and-Error}, that guarantees strongly polynomial running time.
 Analysis is given in Section~\ref{sec:analysis}.
 Section~\ref{sec:applications} adapts the general algorithm for quadratic utilities, and for Fisher's market with linear and with spending constraint utilities.
 Section~\ref{sec:discussion} contains a final discussion of the results and some open questions.
+An Appendix contains the description of the shortest path subroutines used.
+A table summarizing notation and concepts can be found at the end of the paper.